koorchik/LIVR/README.md

 ## Rules aliasing

 With rules aliasing you can create custom rules easely and assign own error codes in case own need.
+Moreover, aliased rules will work across all implementations as they are just data structures.

 Let's assume that you have next data structure: